spidernet-io/spiderpool/docs/usage/spider-affinity.md

 In such cases, replicas of an application are scheduled on different nodes require IP addresses from different subnets.
 Current community solutions are limited to satisfy this needs.
 To address this problem, Spiderpool support node affinity solution.
 By setting the `nodeAffinity` and `nodeName` fields in the SpiderIPPool CR, administrators can define a node label selector.
 This enables the IPAM plugin to allocate IP addresses from the specified IPPool when Pods are scheduled on nodes that match the affinity rules.

-### SpiderIPPool Namespace Affinity

-Cluster administrators often partition their clusters into multiple namespaces to improve isolation, management, collaboration, security, and resource utilization.
-When deploying applications under different namespaces, it becomes necessary to assign specific IPPools to each namespace, preventing applications from unrelated namespaces from using them.

-Spiderpool addresses this requirement by introducing the `namespaceAffinity` or `namespaceName` fields in the SpiderIPPool CR.
-This allows administrators to define affinity rules between IPPools and one or more namespaces, ensuring that only applications meeting the specified conditions can be allocated IP addresses from the respective IPPools.

-### SpiderIPPool Application Affinity

-Firewalls are commonly used in clusters to manage communication between internal and external networks (north-south communication).
-To enforce secure access control, firewalls inspect and filter communication traffic while restricting outbound communication.
-In order to align with firewall policies and enable north-south communication within the underlay network, certain Deployments require all Pods to be assigned IP addresses within a specific range.

-Existing community solutions rely on annotations to handle IP address allocation for such cases.
-However, this approach has limitations:

-- Manual modification of annotations becomes necessary as the application scales, leading to potential errors.

-- IP management through annotations is far apart from the IPPool CR mechanism, resulting in a lack of visibility into available IP addresses.

-- Conflicting IP addresses can easily be assigned to different applications, causing deployment failures.

-Spiderpool addresses these challenges by leveraging the flexibility of IPPools, where IP address collections can be adjusted.
-By combining this with the `podAffinity` setting in the SpiderIPPool CR, Spiderpool enables the binding of specific applications or groups of applications to particular IPPools.
-This ensures a unified approach to IP management, decouples application scaling from IP address scaling, and provides a fixed IP usage range for each application.

-## Node Affinity

 ### Create an IPPool with Node Affinity